 University of Arkansas Grantham students may authorize the release of their records to someone or some agency other than a UA Grantham employee.
 In order for the University to release these records, it must have students' consent.
-Students wishing to give consent should:
+Students wishing to complete or update their consent may do so through the student portal.
+Questions may be directed to the Registrar by sending an email to registrar@uagrantham.edu.